sbslee/fuc/docs/cli.rst

    Slice a BAM file.

    Positional arguments:
-     bam            Input alignment file must be already indexed (.bai) to allow random access.
-You can index an alignment file with the bam-index command.
-     regions        One or more regions to be sliced.
+     bam            Input BAM file.
+It must be already indexed to allow random access.
+You can index a BAM file with the bam-index command. regions        One or more regions to be sliced.
 Each region must have the format chrom:start-end and be a half-open interval with (start, end].
 This means, for example, chr1:100-103 will